Welcome to the IUSS

 The International Union of Soil Sciences (IUSS) is the global union of soil scientists.
 The objectives of the IUSS are to promote all branches of soil science, and to support all soil scientists across the world in the pursuit of their activities.
 This website provides information for IUSS members and those interested in soil science.

-Call for Abstract Submission for the World Congress of Soil Science 2022
+Call for Abstracts for the World Congress of Soil Science 2022 extended

 IUSS and FAO Children’s book “The magical world of soil biodiversity”